-Small bathroom design may seem simple—the options usually are few—but a small space is much more difficult to design well than a large one, because it is unforgiving.
+Small bathroom design may seem simple because the options usually are few.
+But a small space is much more difficult to design well than a large one, because it is unforgiving.
 A poorly-placed fixture can make the area almost unusable.

-2Consider opting for a pedestal sinkinstead of a more conventional cabinet-mounted sink.
+Consider opting for a pedestal sink instead of a more conventional cabinet-mounted sink.
 The standard vanity base cabinet can be a real space gobbler.
 If you need storage, however, a vanity cabinet may be necessary—just keep it small.

 Install a large mirror behind the sink area.
 A mirror never fails to make a small room feel significantly bigger.

-5Locate the bathtub or tub/shower combination across the width along the far wall so it doesn’t become an obstacle.
+Locate the bathtub or tub/shower combination across the width along the far wall so it doesn’t become an obstacle.
 If there is a window on that wall, all the better.
 This will allow the eye a space-enlarging view to the outdoors.
 Moving a bathtub, of course, is a big job and involves considerable construction and plumbing.
 Nevertheless, we wanted to offer this tip in case you’re involved in a larger remodeling project.

 On the simpler side of improvements: Opt for a shower curtain instead of sliding shower doors.
 A curtain can be a decorative, cozy addition and, when drawn back, feels less confining.